AngelicaCorrales/FiniteStateMachine/README.md

    * To find the successor s of the state q' in M' select any state in the block of the partition Pf corresponding to q' and find the block containing its successor s; the state corresponding to M' is the successor s of q'.
    * The output for a transition s of the state q' of M' is the output for a transition s for any state in the block corresponding to q'.

-## Installation 🔧💻
+## Installation and execution🔧💻
-* This project is compatible with all the operative systems like Windows, Linux, MacOS.
-* You can clone this repository or download a .zip file of our project to compile it in your console.
 * To run the program you need a minimum JRE of: "jre1.8.0_281".
+* Our program is portable:<br>
+ 1️⃣ You can clone this repository and then compile it in your console,<br>
+ 2️⃣ You can download a .ZIP file of our project and then unzip this folder to compile it in your console, or <br> 3️⃣ You can look for the runnable .jar file, following this steps:<br>
+      * Browse to the directory in which you unzipped the .ZIP file or FiniteStateMachine folder if you cloned our repository.<br>
+      * Browse to the executable folder.<br>
+      * Double clic on FiniteStateMachine.jar<br>

 ## Build with 🛠️
 * [Eclipse](https://www.eclipse.org/downloads/) - IDE utilized.